Boxxfish/recurve/README.md

 ### Why `recurve`?

 All things being equal, a recurve bow will result in more efficient energy transfer into an arrow than a straight bow due to its curved design.
-In a similar vein, using the ArCHer framework, LLMs can be trained more efficiently than standard token-level methods.
+In a similar vein, using the ArCHer framework, ___s can be trained more efficiently than standard token-level methods.

 ### License